crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

           ↳ (e.g., "Is this a reply to an existing SSH session?")
 ```

-We've established that UFW, iptables, nftables, PF, ipfw, OPNsense, and pfSense (CE) are all considered packet filtering firewalls.
-Are they all also considered stateful ?

 Statefulness is not an inherent property of the basic technology in all cases.
 Statefulness is a key feature that these systems implement.